zstoebs/site/content/notes/life/index.md

 	- Almond milk and plant protein feel better to my body than cow milk and whey protein.
 - Few video games provide real value to my life.
 	- But I watch battle royales on Twitch like straight men watch football.
 	- And the lessons and enjoyment gained from the rare role-playing game with a phenomenal story are valuable to me.
+- <strong>Brand.
+Marketing.
+Is key.</strong>

 # Corrigenda
 - I am relatively terrible at time management.